DavidCRicardo/Asteroids_Clone/README.md

 #Developed with Unreal Engine 4

-On 4.23 it's working fine
+> On 4.23 it's working fine

-On 4.25 there is USceneComponenent::AttachTo(); //Function is Deprecated
+> On 4.25 there is USceneComponenent::AttachTo(); //Function is Deprecated

+This master version is actually: 4.25